Skip site navigation (1)Skip section navigation (2)

 LoginMessage = <text>

-Message that will be displayed in the login window in case of
+Message that will be displayed in the login window in case of HTTP

-HTTP authentication (see PasswordFile for more information).
+authentication (see PasswordFile for more information).
+When using

-not contain a ':' sign.
+':' sign.

-Default = Private page Example: LoginMessage = My personal
+Default = Private page Example: LoginMessage = My personal files

 NoExtensionAs = <extension>

-tension was equal to <extension>.
+was equal to <extension>.

 Example: NoExtensionAs = cgi